NASA again postpones historic Ingenuity helicopter flight on Mars

 Then, there’s always the potential for crosswinds and unforeseen mishaps.
 While NASA has never attempted a mission quite like this one, about half of the missions on Mars have failed.

-The European Space Agency’s Schiaparelli lander crashed on the red planet in 2016 due to a data glitch.
-NASA’s Mars Polar Lander launched in January 1999 for the frigid terrain near Mars’ south pole to dig for water ice but crashed on arrival due to an engineering issue.
+The European Space Agency’s Schiaparelli lander crashed on the Red Planet in 2016 due to a data glitch.
+NASA’s Mars Polar Lander launched in January 1999 for the frigid terrain near Mars’s south pole to dig for water ice but crashed on arrival due to an engineering issue.

 One thing stands in Ingenuity’s favor: Gravity.